 - Tri-State Botanical Artists @ New York Botanical Garden

-- Gained certification in Botanical Art & Illustration from the New York Botanical Garden (2017)
+- Certified in Botanical Art & Illustration from the New York Botanical Garden (2017)

 - Featured in "Certificate Bound," The Botanical Artist, Quarterly Journal of the American Society of Botanical Artists (September 2016)

-- Research assistant for: Christina Zakas, Matthew V Rockman.
-“Dimorphic development in Streblospio benedicti: genetic analysis of morphological differences between larval types,” International Journal of Developmental Biology 58 (2014), 593 - 599
+- Research assistant at the Rockman Lab at New York University (Christina Zakas, Matthew V Rockman.
+“Dimorphic development in Streblospio benedicti: genetic analysis of morphological differences between larval types,” International Journal of Developmental Biology 58 (2014), 593 - 599)

 - Co-curator for art exhibition Beyond Nuclear: Aberrations of Family, New York City, NY (2014)

 - Editor for Mosaic: Argentina & Chile, New York University (2014)